 \subsection{MDP Construction}

 DRL is based on two fundamental components, \textit{i.e.}, the agent and environment.
 To model the decision-making process of the agent within its environment, the MDP serves as a mathematical foundation.
 MDP is represented as a five-element structure $\langle \mathcal{S}, \mathcal{A}, \mathcal{R}, \gamma, \mathcal{P} \rangle$, where each element defines a distinct aspect of the agent-environment interaction.
 Specifically, $\mathcal{S}$ corresponds to the state space, while $\mathcal{A}$ refers to the possible actions the agent can take.
 The reward function $\mathcal{R}$ quantifies the immediate benefit the agent receives after performing an action in a certain state.
-Moreover, $\gamma$ represents the discount factor, controlling how much future rewards are weighed relative to immediate ones.
+Moreover, $\gamma$ denotes the discount factor that determines the relative weighting between future rewards and immediate returns.
 In addition, $\mathcal{P}$ captures the probabilities governing state transitions after an action is performed.
-Within the MDP framework, $\mathcal{S}$, $\mathcal{A}$, and $\mathcal{R}$ play pivotal roles, which are explicitly detailed in the context of our formulated CSEMOP as follows:
+Within the MDP framework, $\mathcal{S}$, $\mathcal{A}$, and $\mathcal{R}$ play pivotal roles, which are explicitly detailed in the context of our formulated optimization problem.